-Note: Based on feedback, we're changing things around.
-We're making it simpler for developers to upgrade their apps and creating a reliable app experience for customers.
-Read the Slack Platform blog for more.
+Note: Based on feedback, we're changing things up.
+We're making it simpler for developers to upgrade their apps, and creating a reliable app experience for customers.
+Read the Slack platform blog for more.

 Learn about the new app framework

-This new framework is best described by the type of “tokens” that apps are built with.
-A token allows an app to connect to your Slack workspace.
+This new framework is best described by the type of ‘tokens’ that apps are built with.
+A token allows an app to connect with your Slack workspace.

-There are currently two types of tokens that developers can use for their Slack apps.
+Currently, there are two types of tokens that developers can use for their Slack apps.
 The main difference between the two is how they connect to your workspace:

 User tokens Most apps today are tied to individual members because they are built with user tokens.
-This means that apps mirror the access of the user who installs it and are automatically added to every channel that the user is a member of.
-This behind-the-scenes technical structure goes unnoticed most of the time, but if the member that installed the app leaves your workspace, the app they installed will be disabled.
+This means that apps mirror the access of the user who installs it, and are automatically added to every channel that the user is a part of.
+Most of the time this behind-the-scenes technical structure goes unnoticed, but if the member that installed the app leaves your workspace, the app that they installed will be disabled.

-Workspace tokens With our new framework, apps will connect to your workspace(s) via workspace tokens rather than being tied to individuals.
-The channels the app has access to can be easily configured at a granular level.
+Workspace tokens With our new framework, instead of being tied to individuals, apps will connect to your workspace(s) via workspace tokens.
+The channels to which the app has access can be easily configured at a granular level.
 And since the apps are not tied to the installer, they’ll stay connected even if the original installer leaves your company and their Slack account is deactivated.